aijwenai/pokemon-llm-ai-agent/README.md

 python test_main.py
 ```

 This will test the system with a predefined query to verify everything works.
+You can add your own questions.

 ## Example Queries